wow-rp-addons/LibRPMedia/README.md

 Returns the music name associated with the given file ID inside the database.

 Music files may be associated with multiple names, however only one name will ever be returned by this function.
-The name returned by this function is not guaranteed to remain stable between updates to this library.
+The name returned by this function is not guaranteed to remain stable between upgrades to this library.
 If no matching name is found, `nil` is returned.

 ##### Usage